allebone/help.omni.af.mil/docs/PEX/Training.md

 Install ODAC

 !!! tip
-    Install ation is the same on the SQL Server hosting PEX Service Host, WebServer, and WinPEX.
+    Install action is the same on the SQL Server hosting PEX Service Host, WebServer, and WinPEX.

 1. Go to the computer's C:\\ drive.